Equal Opportunity and Affirmative Action

 The Human Resources Department informs all recruiting sources of the University’s affirmative action commitment to recruit and refer minorities, women, and individuals with disabilities to positions listed.

 - B. Hiring Vacancies must be listed and available for referrals for five days before a hiring offer can be made.
 Decisions to hire individuals must be based on specified job-related criteria.
 To fulfill this obligation, the hiring manager should solicit only information which directly relates to an applicant's ability to perform the tasks of the position sought.
-To ensure appropriate documentation is maintained, the Self Audit Report (SAR) must be completed.
-For more detail, refer to the Recruitment and Hiring Policy.

 - C. Compensation Supervisors should make compensation decisions regarding staff on the basis of established pay procedures.
 Variations in pay may be justified if based on education, experience, merit, or other legitimate documented factors.
 When a pay for performance system is utilized, to the extent possible, performance criteria should relate to objective standards and measurements, and be uniformly applied.